 Parquet sanding can be especially tricky, so do not trust the average online tips on how to handle it on your own.
 You may save some money, but it’s wiser to delegate this task to professional, so you can enjoy the best possible results.
 Our experts have solid experience in the field, great work for moderate costs is guaranteed.

 It’s also crucial to clean thoroughly the whole base with a detergent that dissolves wax, especially if it’s an old one.
-Usually there are several layers, which would simply impede the sanding machines.
-If installing a brand-new parquet, the under floor should be cleaned and leveled as well.
+Usually, there are several layers, which would simply impede the sanding machines.
+If installing a brand-new parquet, the underfloor should be cleaned and levelled as well.

 Last step is the finishing procedure.
 Choosing the most suitable product is really important at this stage.
-Usually oils and waxes are highly recommended, as they show off best the beauty of the restored floor.
+Usually, oils and waxes are highly recommended, as they show off best the beauty of the restored floor.
 At the same time, they create a protective layer, preventing dirt and moisture from penetrating deep into the wood and possibly ruining it.
-Usually a couple of coats are required; last one must be left un-sanded.
+Usually, a couple of coats are required; the last one must be left un-sanded.

 This is just a quick resume of the sanding routine.
 For further details and additional information, contact us at 020 70360610, schedule an appointment, get yourself an amazingly looking parquet, now!